MiguelonGonzalez/wasar/README.md

 ## Get started

-In the 'example' folder you can find several **tutorials** that will help you to get started with the program.
+In the *example* folder you can find several **tutorials** that will help you to get started with the program.
 Also, the functions, classes and modules are fully explained in Spanish, so if you have doubts about their behavior, just use the built-in `help`, the `?` mark or the tab button in Jupyter Notebook.

 Example:    `help(dinsar.Dataset.find_element)` or `dinsar.Dataset.find_element?` or `dinsar.Dataset.find_element` + `.` + *`press tab`*